 JED: Which part of your music career do you enjoy the most – live performance, recording, writing, etc.?

-JED: What are three musicians today do you think are underrated or deserve more notoriety for their art?
+JED: Very cool.
+Who are three musicians that you think are underrated or deserve more notoriety for their art?

 JED: Tell us a little bit about your current rig – what does your “rig” consist of?
 What instrument(s) do you play, pedals, mics, etc.?

 I generally play either my nylon Breedlove acoustic or this crappy Martin I picked up from a music store here in town.
 I like to keep things pretty simple, and I also have a band consisting of electric guitar, drums and upright bass!

 JED: Tell me more about your band.
 Who plays in it?
 How did your band come to be?